I remember an extra hard day as a teenager when I discovered just how strong my mother was.

 It was on that extra hard day as a teen when I discovered just how strong my mother was.
 It was then I started to realized what it meant to be a perfectly imperfect mom.

-The day was extra tough though I don’t remember why though I’m guessing it was because dad and I had a fight of some kind.
+The day was extra tough though I don’t remember why.
+I’m guessing it was because dad and I had another fight of some kind.
 Before I could storm out of the house (this part I remember starkly clear), mom came to hug me as I stood at the back door.

 Her hug felt more like a desperate hold, clinging almost as if she feared she was losing me.
 Mom cried like I had never felt another person cry, pleading through her wailing tears for me not to go.

-Somewhere in the process, our roles seem to transpose, I becoming the one offering comforting strength and mom the one in need of assurance all would be alright even though everything said otherwise.
+Somewhere in the process, our roles seem to transpose, I became the one offering comforting strength and mom the one in need of assurance all would be alright even though everything said otherwise.

 That’s when I began to really discover just how perfectly imperfect mom was.
-By shear faith she triumphed daily over a debilitating physical handicap.
-Through her pure goodness she held us together.
-Because of her never-ending love she forgave over and over.
+By sheer faith, she triumphed daily over a debilitating physical handicap.
+Through her pure goodness, she held us together.
+Because of her never-ending love, she forgave over and over.